TARBOO 2026

 -

-Joining us July 4th and 5th!
+Joining us August 21 and 22!

 Natalie Urbina (she/they) of Land and Sea is a sailmaker, surfer, and silversmith located in Port Townsend, Washington.
 Their work is influenced by their love of Native American jewelry, as well as the sea surrounding them.
 You can find them beachcombing around the PNW and incorporating their finds into unique adornments.
 Each piece is made from sterling silver and durable for the everyday wearer.